Sustainability Research and Applied Projects at Cascadia College

 Practices program have been gathering and entering campus sustainability data into

-AASHE's Sustainability Tracking, Assessment and Rating System so that we have a comprehensive baseline measurement for Cascadia's current sustainability
+AASHE's Sustainability Tracking, Assessment and Rating System so that we have a measurement for Cascadia's current sustainability performance.

-performance.
-We are using this assessment to prioritize future sustainability projects
+We are using this assessment to prioritize sustainability projects and assess our progress

 8) Waste Diversion Research